synack/api/README.md

-# api-assets
-API for Asset Service
+# API for Asset Service

 Assets may be retrieved using a combination of query parameters.
 This endpoint returns asset-type neutral summary information and supports pagination by default.